 9/11 Memorial Museum

-Reflecting on the 15th memorial of 9/11, I am reminded of the great people of New York and The National September 11 Memorial and Museum.
-I have visited the 9/11 Memorial and Museum twice in the past year while speaking in New York City.
+On the anniversary of 9/11, I am reminded of the great people of New York and The National September 11 Memorial and Museum.
+I have visited the 9/11 Memorial and Museum twice while speaking in New York City.
 On my first visit with some trepidation I wondered what I would see, how I would feel, and wondered whether the museum team had created a memorial that would be truly respectful of the sacrifice of the innocent victims and first responders who paid the ultimate price on this tragic day.
 The answer to the latter question is an unequivocal yes.
 The Memorial itself is the most beautiful and powerful tribute to the nearly 3,000 men and women who died that I can imagine.
 As I stared into the twin reflecting pools that sit within the footprint of the twin towers, I felt deep pangs of sadness at how fleeting and random life can be, a profound depth of anger at those who had attacked these innocent and defenseless civilians, and the deepest respect for those who had stepped up to help in any way they could on this tragic day in our history.

 During a keynote speech a couple of years ago to a group of business leaders on the Island of Mauritius, 9,300 miles away from New York City, I asked the audience to raise their hands if they remembered where they were during the terrorist attacks of 9/11.
 The entire audience immediately raised their hands in instant recognition of the event.
 One member of the group called out, “9/11 is the day the world changed.”